 There are a variety of skilled and educated laboratory professionals who, as a patient, you may never see face-to-face.
 However, these individuals play a very important role in your health care.
 People working in the clinical laboratory are responsible for conducting tests that provide crucial information for detecting, diagnosing, treating, and monitoring disease.
 (Watch A Life Saved by ASCLSonline.)

 These professionals use specialized instrumentation and techniques to analyze patients' samples, such as blood, urine, body fluids and tissue, and stool.
 They may be working in the lab located in the hospital, clinic, or physician's office where you are being treated or they may be at a reference laboratory located hundreds or perhaps thousands of miles away.
-(See Where Lab Tests Are Performed for more information on the different laboratories and how they serve you and your physician.)
+(See Where Lab Tests Are Performed for more information on the different laboratories and how they serve you and your health practitioner.)

 Clinical laboratories in the United States are regulated by the federal government under the Clinical Laboratory Improvement Amendments (CLIA).
-Passed by Congress in 1988 and finalized in 1992, the CLIA amendments established quality standards for laboratory testing to ensure that results are accurate, reliable, and timely.
+Passed by Congress in 1988, the regulations for the CLIA amendments established quality standards for laboratory testing to ensure that results are accurate, reliable, and timely.
 They include standards for the education and training of laboratory personnel so that you can be confident in their ability to process your specimen, perform the tests, and report accurate results.